J4nsen/4gamers1pc/README.md

 ## Hardware
 * **Mainboard:** ASRock Rack EP2C602 [320€]
   * It has enough PCI-E Slots for 4 GPUs and two USB3 controllers and built-in GPU.
 Additionally the two USB2 controllers in the chipset can individually be assigned to VMs.
 The host can still be controlled by a PS2 keyboard.
-IPMI!
+  * IPMI (remote control of the system: Power on, Power off, Modify UEFI, Keyboard input, etc. Done in a browser.)
+  * Embedded graphics.
+This makes GPU passthrough easy, since the host can use this slow emedded GPU.
 * **CPUs:** 2x Intel E5-2670 [200€]
   * **Cheap**. ~100€ per CPU on eBay.
   * Turboboosts up to 3.3 GHz.
 ACS support.
 40 PCIe lanes.